-STEP 1: The basics
+STEP 1: Determine the basics

 Determining where you want (and can afford) to live can be one of the hardest aspects of buying a home.
 It’s important to narrow your search as much as possible.
 But where do you start?